5 Great Places to Mountain and Gravel Bike in the Willamette Valley

 Several races and cycling events have made good use of the hundreds of miles of trails in and around the area, and doing your research ahead of time (or enlisting the help of a guide) is a good idea.
 Just want to stick to the road?
 There are plenty of options for that, too.

 Keep in mind: The Middle Fork Complex Fires have burned a chunk of forest near Westfir and Oakridge in the summer of 2021.
-Some trails may be closed or inaccessible; before making plans, check with Lane County for details on evacuation levels, air quality, weather forecasts, and possible closures.
+Some trails may be closed or inaccessible; before making plans, check with the official Middle Fork Complex Fire Facebook page for evacuation levels, air quality, weather forecasts, and possible closures.

 McKenzie River National Recreation Trail